-Sept.
-15 is the starting point for the celebration because it is the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-In addition, Mexico and Chile celebrate their independence days on Sept.
+The timing is key.
+Hispanic Heritage Month – like its shorter precursor – always starts on Sept.
+15, a historically significant day that marks the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+The designated period is also a nod to those from Mexico and Chile, which celebrate their independence on Sept.
 16 and Sept.
 18, respectively.

-The following facts are made possible by the invaluable cooperation of the public to the U.S. Census Bureau’s surveys.
-We appreciate the information shared by each respondent as we continuously measure America’s people, places and economy.
+The following facts are available thanks to the public’s invaluable cooperation and participation in U.S. Census Bureau surveys.
+We appreciate the information shared by each respondent as we continuously count and measure America’s people, places and economy.

-The Hispanic population of the United States as of July 1, 2017, making people of Hispanic origin the nation’s largest ethnic or racial minority.
-Hispanics constituted 18.1 percent of the nation’s total population.
+The Hispanic population of the United States as of July 1, 2018, making people of Hispanic origin the nation’s largest ethnic or racial minority.
+Hispanics constituted 18.3% of the nation’s total population.

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: